subinc1633/feline-fever/README.md

 - Draw character, background, arrows and add respective classes

 **Mon | Day 4**
-- Set timing for collision detection between arrows
 - Set up grades and establish zones where the arrow's positioning
 - Determine how many points to give for specific grades

 **Tue | Day 5**
-- Add character animation
 - Increment player's score
-- Implement background and add background animation
+- Implement background

 **Wed | Day 6**
 - CSS implementation, finishing any styling or editing any details

 ## Bonus Features

+- Add dancing character in the background
 - Unlock a new outfit with each level